a-synchronous/rubico.land/articles/a-synchronous-functional-programming-data-types.md

 image: /assets/monad.png
 ---

-Welcome to [A]synchronous Functional Programming Data Types.
+Welcome to Data Types in [A]synchronous Functional Programming.
 In this article we will discuss the data types used for the [A]synchronous Functional Programming paradigm in JavaScript.

 ## Primitive Data Types
 Primitive data types are fundamental, indivisible building blocks for data representation in all programming.
 For [A]synchronous Functional Programming, we will consider six primitive data types: number, string, boolean, binary, symbol, and nullish.